-The answer may be least popular, most difficult but smartest decision.
+The answer may be the least popular, most difficult, but smartest decision.

-When is a hit to the head, one too many?
-For sports fans, athletes, coaches and parents, answering this question regarding the consequences of possible brain damage resulting from mild traumatic brain injury is becoming a daily debate.
+When is a hit to the head one too many?
+For sports fans, athletes, coaches and parents, this question regarding the consequences of possible brain damage from mild traumatic brain injury is becoming a daily debate.

 Wide receiver Wes Welker has sustained three reported concussions in the last nine months, but he’s staying in the sport.
 Catcher Alex Avila says his three concussions this season won’t prevent him from continuing to play.
 Yet David Ash, former football standout at Texas, and Casey Cochran of Connecticut, both gave up their NFL hopes due to concussion.

 Thousands of former NFL and NHL players are suing their respective leagues because of potential brain damage sustained during their tenure in the game.
 Yet, hundreds more are still playing.

 There are two sides of the coin: One side says it’s just a part of the game.
 The other says it’s just not worth it anymore.